 2 Timothy 1:7 NLT – “For God has not given us a spirit of fear and timidity, but of power, love, and self-discipline.”

-Our Healthy by Design programs help people to understand that fear is often at the root of why we break our boundaries.
+Our Weight Loss, God's Way Program helps women to understand that fear is often at the root of why we break our boundaries.
 When we eat to stuff our feelings, fear is usually at the root.
-When we fail to take action on a new habit we’re practicing, the root of our procrastination (or so called laziness) was really fear.
+Click To Tweet When we fail to take action on a new habit we’re practicing, the root of our procrastination (or so-called laziness) was really fear.
 When you’re feeling afraid on this journey, use this scripture to comfort you.